ShawaizSarfraz117/MCW-Practice-Management-Software/README.md

 - **Authentication**: Secure login system using NextAuth.js
 - **Role-based Authorization**: Different access levels for BackOffice and FrontOffice roles
 - **Modern UI**: Clean, responsive interface built with Tailwind CSS
-- **Database Integration**: Prisma ORM with SQL Server for both development and production
+- **Database Integration**: Prisma ORM with SQLite for development/testing and SQL Server for production
 - **Separate Hosting**: BackOffice and FrontOffice can be deployed on independent servers

 ## Tools and Frameworks